-- Page 56: The second sentence of the paragraph titled "Intensity" on page 56 of the Master Plan should be deleted. - If this cannot be done, then we request the following: Remove South Laurel Street (south of Cary Street) and Idlewood Street from the street Typologies map on p.
-73 from the "Major Street" designation that would allow the construction of buildings by right that are taller than the existing zoning allows. - The area of West Grace Street between Lombardy and Arthur Ashe Boulevard should be removed from the Great Streets designations (in any of its iterations, including Major Mixed Use Street) and map entirely. - Page 58: Paragraph entitled "Intensity" on page 58 of the Master Plan, as such paragraph applies to the areas of Cary Street and Main Street between I-195 and Harrison Street, should be amended to allow buildings generally ranging from two to four stories. - Page 79, Figure 15: Revise and replace the "Future Connections Map" to remove the proposed downriver bridge and Interstate highway interchange. - o Page 80: Delete #17 and #18, removing reference to the proposed downriver bridge and Interstate highway interchange. - The Carver Community would like to request that land use designation of Destination Mixed-Use and Corridor Mixed-Use be changed to Community Mixed-Use. - The 6-Public housing communities should be included in the future land use.
-All surplus city land assigned to the Land Bank will be reserved for housing at thirty percent (30%) of the area median income.
-Existing RRHA managed- HUD owned land will be deeded to the City for redevelopment to increase inclusive, low-income housing throughout each priority growth node. - That the Historic and Cultural Attractions Primary Next Step on page 30 of the Richmond 300 (and throughout plan as appropriate) be amended to include the Historic Jackson Ward Neighborhood and 2nd Street (between Broad and Duval.)
+- Page 56: The second sentence of the paragraph titled "Intensity" on page 56 of the Master Plan should be amended to add: Jackson Ward Community Plan & Overlay District: Develop a small area plan and design overlay district with the entire Jackson Ward community and related stakeholders to reconnect this historically Black neighborhood, preserve its historic and architectural integrity and manage potential involuntary displacement and inclusive housing. - If this cannot be done, then we request the following: Remove South Laurel Street (south of Cary Street) and Idlewood Street from the street Typologies map on p.
+73 from the "Major Street" designation that would allow the construction of buildings by right that are taller than the existing zoning allows. - The second sentence of the paragraph titled "Intensity" on p.56 of the Master Plan should be deleted. - The area of West Grace Street between Lombardy and Arthur Ashe Boulevard should be removed from the Great Streets designations (in any of its iterations, including Major Mixed Use Street) and map entirely. - Page 58: Paragraph entitled "Intensity" on page 58 of the Master Plan, as such paragraph applies to the areas on the north side of Main Street from Shields to Boulevard, should be amended to allow buildings generally ranging from two to four stories, except where existing zoning prior to the adoption of the master plan allows for greater height or intensity. - Page 79, Figure 15: Revise and replace the "Future Connections Map" to remove the proposed downriver bridge and Interstate highway interchange. - Page 80: Delete #17 and #18, removing reference to the proposed downriver bridge and Interstate highway interchange. - The Carver Community would like to request that land use designation of Destination Mixed-Use and Corridor Mixed-Use be changed to Community Mixed-Use. - The 6-Public housing communities should be included in the future land use.
+All surplus city land assigned to the Land Bank should be reserved for housing at thirty percent (30%) of the area median income.
+Existing RRHA managed- HUD owned land that is deeded to the City for redevelopment should increase inclusive, low-income housing throughout each priority growth node. - That the Historic and Cultural Attractions Primary Next Step on page 30 of the Richmond 300 (and throughout plan as appropriate) be amended to include the Historic Jackson Ward Neighborhood and 2nd Street (between Broad and Duval.)
 Revise as follows: Historic and Cultural attractions: Maintain, grow and market the historic Jackson Ward neighborhood highlighting its unique history and architecture and historic attractions such as the Black History Museum, Maggie L. Walker's home and the 2nd Street.
 Corridor.

-• Chapter 2: High-Quality Places
+Chapter 2: High-Quality Places